vrypan/fargo/README.md

 `fargo` is a CLI interface to Farcaster written in Go.

 # Install

+## Generic
 Clone the repo, and run `make bin`.
 Copy the generated binary `fargo` to a location in your `$PATH`.

+## Homebrew

+Fargo can be installed with Brew by using the command below.

+brew install vrypan/fargo/fargo

 # Use